Sunday, 22 December 2013

-The Fourth Sunday of Advent is a semi-double Sunday of the second class.
-The liturigcal colour is violet.
+The fourth Sunday of Advent is a semi-double Sunday of the second class and its liturgical colour, from Mattins, is violet.
 The Gospel pericopes from St. Luke concern the preaching of St. John the Baptist preaching the baptism of repentance by the Jordan and the reference to Isaias "Prepare ye the way of the LORD: make straight His paths: every valley shall be filled: and every mountain and hill shall be brought low, and the crooked shall be made straight, and the rough ways plain: and all flesh shall see the salvation of God."

 At the Hours the antiphons from Lauds are used in the usual sequence.
 At Prime the versicle in the responsory is Qui venturus es in mundum and the Dominical preces are sung.

 Mass is sung after Terce.
 The ministers wear violet folded chasubles.
 The Gloria is not sung.
 The second collect is of the BVM in Advent, Deus qui de beate, the third collect Ecclesiae.
 The Creed is sung and the preface that of the Trinity.
 As the Gloria is not sung the dismissal is Benedicamus Domino, sung by the deacon facing the altar.